-Federal probe finds Tesla's autopilot contributed to fatal crash
+Federal probe finds Tesla's Autopilot contributed to fatal crash

-A federal investigation has found that Tesla's autopilot is partly to blame in the fatal crash of a Model S last year.
+A federal investigation has found that Tesla's Autopilot is partly to blame in the fatal crash of a Model S last year.

 Joshua Brown was killed in May 2016 when his Tesla crashed into a tractor-trailer in Florida while the self-driving software was active.
-Brown had not tried to control the car in two minutes, and the autopilot didn't brake to avoid the collision.
+Brown had not tried to control the car in two minutes, and the Autopilot didn't brake to avoid the collision.

-The Tesla autopilot wasn't designed for the road Brown was driving on, and drivers are expected to watch the road and take control as needed.
-Tesla autopilot is not designed to handle the entire job of driving.
+The Tesla Autopilot wasn't designed for the road Brown was driving on, and drivers are expected to watch the road and take control as needed.
+Tesla Autopilot is not designed to handle the entire job of driving.

-The investigation by the National Transportation Safety Board criticized Tesla for allowing autopilot to be activated on roads it can't handle, and for how it determines whether drivers are engaged.
+The investigation by the National Transportation Safety Board criticized Tesla for allowing Autopilot to be activated on roads it can't handle, and for how it determines whether drivers are engaged.
 It monitors wheel torque, and a driver could have a hand on the wheel without paying attention to the road.

 The NTSB researchers noted that decades of research has shown humans are bad at monitoring automation systems.
-They may be lulled into complacency, and trust the autopilot too much.
+They may be lulled into complacency, and trust the Autopilot too much.

 "We've found limitations with Tesla's system, but we think we find limitations with other systems," NTSB researcher Robert Molloy said Tuesday at a board meeting.
 "We think it's an industry-wide problem."